 This article shows you how to use grouping and consolidation tools in Excel.
 The Excel grouping tool groups two or more rows or columns.
 The user can choose to minimize or maximize the grouped data.
 On the other hand, when we consolidate data, we are assembling it so that updates may be made quickly.
 Here, we will take you through 5 easy and convenient methods on how to use grouping and consolidation tools in Excel.

-Data consolidation is integrating a procedure into your software that unifies the various components of the required information into a single entity.
+Consolidation in Excel is integrating a procedure into your software that unifies the various components of the required information into a single entity.
 You can merge data from various spreadsheets into a single worksheet using the built-in consolidation feature in Excel.
 You can use these 5 methods to consolidate and group your data.

 1. Consolidating Data from Multiple Rows